debtcollective/membership/README.md

 ```

 We're also using [standardjs](https://standardjs.com) and [prettier](https://prettier.io) to standarize our JavaScript development.
 This is running automatically on a **before commit** hook using [husky](https://github.com/typicode/husky#readme).

+### Codecov

+We use [codecov](https://github.com/codecov/codecov-ruby) for our test coverage metrics.
+In CI we need to provide a `CODECOV_TOKEN` env variable to upload code coverage stats correctly.